GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 geolocation.

 {% Aside %}
-[Privacy Sandbox](https://web.dev/digging-into-the-privacy-sandbox/) is a series of proposals to satisfy third-party use cases without third-party cookies or other tracking mechanisms.
+[Privacy Sandbox](https://web.dev/digging-into-the-privacy-sandbox/) is a series of proposals and APIs to satisfy third-party use cases without third-party cookies or other tracking mechanisms.

 Privacy Sandbox APIs, such as [User-Agent Client Hints](https://web.dev/user-agent-client-hints/) and the [Topics API](/docs/privacy-sandbox/topics/), are managed by Permissions Policy in the same way that features like `geolocation` and `camera` are managed.
 For a list of web platform APIs that rely on Permissions Policy, see the [feature list](https://github.com/w3c/webappsec-permissions-policy/blob/main/features.md).
 Note, this list may not be current.
 {% endAside %}